 Finally, each post was coded by who the potential readers and responders might be.
 The potential audiences were: teachers, students (university and high school), administrators, parents and the general public.
 It might seem obvious that these are the potential participants in this subreddit, but in the interest of identifying behavior patterns it is vital to see who the post may appeal to and the interaction of the group as well.

-Comments and Votes:
+Comments and votes.
 To better understand what happened to the posts in both groups, we went back to the original data and reorganized it by number of votes - the highest scores.
-Holding to the claim that the comments and the votes are the gatekeeping mechanism of reddit and determine the lifespan of a post, a statistical, descriptive analysis was done to see how the subscribers interact with the posts.
+Holding to the claim that the comments and the votes are the gatekeeping mechanism of reddit and determine the lifespan of a post (Leavitt & Robinson, 2017), a statistical, descriptive analysis was done to see how the subscribers interact with the posts.
 This analysis was done first to the vote and then to the comments in each group.
 Here too the hyperlinks and UGC were separated from each other.
 Because a large number of posts in both categories had very little reaction (in vote and/ or comment) a sample of 50 high vote posts (about 25% of the data) was taken from the hyperlink group and 45 (about 25% of the data) high vote posts were sampled from the UGC posts, thus keeping the ratio of posts between the groups.

-3.2.2. step Two: Analyzing post content and comments
+3.2.2 Step two: Analyzing post content and comments.

 Upon reflection on the findings of the first analysis that was done, a second level was needed in order to answer the questions that arose.
 It was apparent that a deeper analysis of the comments would possible provide insight as to the behavior patterns exhibited in this subreddit.
-Here I looked in the existing literature for a coding scheme that might be relevant for analyzing comments on reddit and saw that Zhang et al (2017) have created a coding scheme that also looked at the chains of comments and made the distinction of types of chains and their meanings.
+Here I looked in the existing literature for a coding scheme that might be relevant for analyzing comments on reddit and saw that Zhang, Hamilton, et al. (2017) have created a coding scheme that also looked at the chains of comments and made the distinction of types of chains and their meanings.
 The one change that I did make (in the code of appreciation) because as I was coding, I noticed that there were different positive forms behavioral tones so I included them as appreciation.

 The following analysis sets out to check if the interaction in the comments of each post will shed more light on the dynamics in this subreddit.
-Using the coding scheme of Zhang et al (table 4), I coded all the comments of the posts in the corpus.
+Using the coding scheme of Zhang, Hamilton, et al. (2017; table 4), I coded all the comments of the posts in the corpus.
 I treated the comments as branches of trees where the comment was related to the level before it and thus creating a new branch.
 I did not include posts with less than 5 comments since after sampling these threads, I noticed that there was hardly any interactions between the subscribers (the branches were on a single level only and not responding to others in the post) and therefore believed that these posts will reveal little information that will be useful for this research.

 Using this coding scheme required some modification.
 It was felt that appreciation did not encompass the wide range of positive emotions and socially unifying acts that could possibly arise, therefore they were added to the original code of appreciation (see table 4).
 As a result, appreciation now includes encouraging and apologetic comments.

+Table 4

-Table 4: Coding Scheme
+Coding Scheme